Peonies in Pots: Can They be Content?

 What flowers are Premium Blooms?

 * Premium Blooms take extra time and care to make them wedding worthy.
 These beauties are often the focal point of bouquets and arrangements, adding that extra 'wow' factor.
-Depending on the season, you might find Tulips (April), Ranunculus (May), Peonies (June), Phlox (July), Sunflowers (July), Lisianthus (August) and Dahlias (August - October) depending on the season.
+Depending on the season, you might find Tulips (April), Ranunculus (May), Peonies and Phlox (June & July), Sunflowers (July), Lisianthus and Dahlias (August - October) depending on the season.

 Am I able to purchase additional Premium Blooms?